saulfabregwiivc/Snes9xTX/README.txt

 - Updated to the latest Snes9x GX (git bb341fe)
 - Updated UI PNG images
 - Added new Forwarder Channel (based on qwertymodo's channel)
-- Moved app version in main menu to credits box info
+- Moved the app version in menu to credits box info
 - Changed snes9xgx root folder name to snes9x
 - Changed Mushroom name to Snes9x TX and add new logo